psu13/mutable-hakyll/posts/i-forgive-the-oscars.md

 the last time you thought about the theme to _Chariots of Fire_ without falling asleep?
 Now run that trumpet fanfare from _Raiders_ through your head ... see?
 OK whatever.

 Anyway.
-At the time sixteen year old me was furious, and concluded that the Oscars was a huge scam run by money and old people.
+At the time teen high school me was _furious_, and concluded that the Oscars was a huge scam run by money and old people.
 And I have never changed my mind.

 But, this year I feel like I have to forgive them.
-About a year ago when I first saw the trailers to [_Everything Everywhere All At Once_](https://www.youtube.com/watch?v=wxN1T1uxQ2g) I immediately went around calling it _The Best Film of the Year_.
+About a year ago when I first saw the trailers to [_Everything Everywhere All At Once_](https://www.youtube.com/watch?v=wxN1T1uxQ2g) I immediately went around calling it _The Best Film of 2022_.
 I did this more after actually seeing it (twice!).
 And finally last night the Oscars did the right thing and picked a movie with a fun and actually enjoyable energy over a lot of dour and depressing drama for best picture.
 More importantly, they finally gave Michelle Yeoh her statue after robbing her in 2000 (!!) and